Japanese mythology

 Japanese mythology is a collection of traditional stories, folktales, and beliefs that emerged in the islands of the Japanese archipelago.
-Shinto and Buddhist traditions are the cornerstones of Japanese mythology.
-The history of thousands of years of contact with China and India myths are also key influences in Japanese mythology.
+Shinto traditions are the cornerstones of Japanese mythology.
+The history of thousands of years of contact with Chinese and various Indian myths (such as Buddhist and Hindu mythology) are also key influences in Japanese religious belief.

-Japanese myths are tied to the topography of the archipelago as well as agriculturally-based folk religion, and the Shinto pantheon holds countless kami (Japanese for "god(s)" or "spirits").
-This article will discuss cosmogony, important deities, modern interpretations, cultural significance, and the influence of these myths.
+Japanese myths are tied to the topography of the archipelago as well as agriculturally-based folk religion, and the Shinto pantheon holds uncountable kami ("god(s)" or "spirits").

-Two important sources for Japanese myths as they are recognized today are the Kojiki and the Nihon Shoki.
+Two important sources for Japanese myths, as they are recognized today, are the Kojiki and the Nihon Shoki.
 The Kojiki, or "Record of Ancient Matters," is the oldest surviving account of Japan's myths, legends, and history.
 Additionally, the Shintōshū describes the origins of Japanese deities from a Buddhist perspective.

-One notable feature of Japanese mythology is its explanation of the origin of the Imperial Family, which has been used historically to assign godhood to the imperial line.
+One notable feature of Japanese mythology is its explanation of the origin of the Imperial Family, which has been used historically to deify to the imperial line.

-Note that Japanese is not transliterated consistently across all sources (see spelling of proper nouns).
+Japanese is not transliterated consistently across all sources (see spelling of proper nouns).